 Others preferred to remain unnamed, but we gratefully acknowledge their contributions also.

-Left: Devamma was our host when we visited her community.
+Right: Devamma was our host when we visited her community.
 She cooked for us and allowed us to use her home as a base during our stay.
 Devamma has lived with leprosy for more than 40 years.

 CSW, a human rights NGO specialising in religious freedom and related human rights issues.

 Injustice, poverty and inequality suffered by many of India's 167 million Dalits (Untouchables).